• home

 Picture

-STAGE THE CHANGE was founded in 2012 through the Hauppauge High School Drama program after a staggering response to their original production, “The Anti-Bully Project.”
+STAGE THE CHANGE, a program which has now serviced over 5,000 students, was founded in 2013 through the Hauppauge High School Drama program after a staggering response to their original production, “The Anti-Bully Project.”
 A series of student-written vignettes, “The Anti-Bully Project” was created to address topics including bullying, peer pressure, healthy relationships and other issues important to high school students.
 After touring performances of “The Anti-Bully Project,” the drama department began to gain recognition throughout New York State from several theater, education and social activist organizations.

 Founding Director, Ruthie Pincus, was thrilled to find that her students were eager to write and share their own perspectives through their creation of thoughtful and conversation-provoking theater.